Connor-Scott/Shakespear_Sonnet_Generitive_AI/README.md

 Saved Model: File containing the trained model is included, both as a .keras file and the legacy .h5 file.

 ## LSTM Model Architecture
-The LSTM model consists of two LSTM layers, and a dense output layer to predict the next character in a sequence.
-The RNN type of architecture captures syntax, structure, and words because of its memory component.
+The LSTM model consists of two Bidirectional LSTM layers, two dropout layers, and a dense output layer to predict the next characters in the line of the sonnet.

 ## Dataset
 The model was trained on "Shakespeare's Sonnets” collected from Project Gutenberg.
 Shakespeare Sonnets were chosen because of their uniform text structure, unique stye, and availability.